Rick Tolley

 Rickey Dale Tolley (January 6, 1940 – November 14, 1970) was an American football coach.
 He served as the head football coach at Marshall University during the 1969 and 1970 seasons.
 He died in the 1970 plane crash that killed all of the crew and passengers, including most of the Marshall football team and coaching staff and several team boosters.

 Early life and playing career

-Tolley played basketball, baseball and football at Mullens High School in Mullens, West Virginia.
+Tolley played basketball, baseball, and football at Mullens High School in Mullens, West Virginia.
 He played college football as a center and linebacker at Virginia Polytechnic Institute and State University.

 Coaching career

-Tolley started his coaching career during the years in 1962 at John S. Battle High School in Bristol, Virginia as an assistant football coach for two years and then as an assistant baseball coach at the University of Virginia for another year.
-He then joined the football coaching staff at Ferrum Junior College for three years, one of which they won the National Junior College Championship.
+Tolley started his coaching career in 1962 at John S. Battle High School in Bristol, Virginia as an assistant football coach for two years and then served as an assistant baseball coach at the University of Virginia for another year.
+He then joined the football coaching staff at Ferrum Junior College for three years, in one of which they won the National Junior College Championship.
 He then left to become the defensive line coach at Wake Forest University in 1968.